mariobox/mariosanchez.org/content/post/site.md

 That's basically it.
 To create the static site to be deployed, I just run the `hugo` command and the static files are placed in a `public` folder that I then deploy to Github Pages using [Git](/post/gcs).

+## Changelog

+As of May 10, 2020, I am documenting all significant changes to this site in a [changelog](/post/changelog/).

 ## Closing Comments

 If you want to give Hugo a try and need more detailed instructions check out their site: [gohugo.io](https://gohugo.io).
 In the spirit of sharing, if you want to use the source code of this site feel free to fork the [Github repository](https://github.com/mariobox).
 Just add your own content and pictures.